saulpw/visidata/www/install.md

 VisiData supports [many sources](http://visidata.org/man/#loaders), but not all dependencies are installed automatically.

 Out-of-box, you can load all file formats supported by the Python3 standard library including csv, tsv, fixed-width text, json, and sqlite.
-Additional Python modules may be required for opening other [supported data sources](https://visidata.org/man/#loaders).
+Additional Python packages may be required for opening other [supported data sources](https://visidata.org/man/#loaders).

 To install any of one the dependencies:

 ~~~
-$ pip3 install <module>
+$ pip3 install <package>
 ~~~

 To install dependencies for all loaders (which might take some time and disk space):